Project Definition Report Nov 2019

 What rail infrastructure upgrades are included with this project?

-As part of South Bay Connect, CCJPA is working closely with Union Pacific (UP) to identify railroad improvements within the project area on the Coast Subdivision line to bring it up to the Federal Railroad Administration’s (FRA’s) Class 5 standards.
-Railroad upgrades will also be included on the Niles and Oakland Subdivision lines to allow UP freight trains going to Central Valley to travel a more direct route south on the Niles Subdivision line, shifting east via a new rail connection near Niles Junction in the Shinn area.
+As part of South Bay Connect, CCJPA is working closely with UP to identify railroad improvements within the project area on the Coast Subdivision line to bring it up to the Federal Railroad Administration’s (FRA’s) Class 5 standards.
+Railroad upgrades will also be included on the Niles and Oakland Subdivision lines to allow UP freight trains going to the Central Valley to travel a more direct route south on the Niles Subdivision line, shifting east via a new rail connection near Niles Junction in the Shinn area.
 Rail improvements as part of South Bay Connect may include:

-- Rail track and rail tie replacements
+- Rail track and tie replacements

-- Installation of new signal technology
+- IInstallation of new signal technology

 - Right-of-way safety and security modifications such as fencing